Catalonia – El Priorat

 A longish but easier walk along the ridge top – the highest point of your route at 1203m – with spectacular views east to the Mediterranean and north to the Pyrenées, passing more ice houses and with the opportunity for small detours to the Coves del Pere and the Roca del Gringol.
 Arrive in the little town of Prades, the villa vermella and centre for the region.
 (Medium: 5 hrs, 14km, CUSs 500m)

 This is a lovely day along the valley of the Siurana river, complete with swimmable rock pools, followed by a climb up to the winding streets of the hilltop citadel of Siurana.
-Descend after a glass of beer or two to the wine town of Cornudella – you have arrived in Priorat wine country.
-We will have booked you into El Bassot restaurant for a Catalan food-and-wine experience.
+Descend after a glass of beer or two to the wine town of Cornudella – you have arrived in Priorat wine country, and can look forward to some good Catalan food and wine in the evening!
 (Medium: 5½ hrs, 16km, CUSs 350m, or save one hour with taxi start (pay locally))

 If our Cornudella accommodation is fully booked, we will try our alternative in Siurana – it will make this day’s route a little shorter (but you have the chance to stay in the hilltop citadel) and the next a little longer, but not unmanageably so!